I recently came across my old equator crossing certificate and I remember living through the hazing to tell the tale…

 I’d been a good sport so far.
 Gave my best at every challenge and accepted all punishment for being unworthy.
-After we were done with our ship-length-measuring-task and after we had turned over our sort of measured number we were corralled back to the back deck and blindfolded.
+After we were done with our ship-length-measuring-task and after we had turned over our sort-of-measured-number we were corralled to the back deck and blindfolded.

 “The punishment for your crimes is death by poison,” I heard.

-“Open your mouth!” they yelled.
-I was a loosing my enthusiasm here.
+“Open your mouth!” someone yelled.
+I was loosing a bit of my enthusiasm here.

-I reluctantly followed the order and a slimy substance was squirted into my mouth.
+I reluctantly followed the order and an oily substance was squirted into my mouth.
 I tasted spicy and sour, and recognized raw egg and mustard and something else … so revolting.